Pearls from artists* # 363

 Comments are welcome!

 Posted on July 31, 2019, in An Artist's Life, Art in general, India, Inspiration, Pearls from Artists, Quotes and tagged "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", "the work", activity, anything, appreciate, artist, attention.artwirk, ”to do” list, backyard, beauty, cave paintings, consciousness, constant, craft, divine, element, experience, expressed, expresses, external, fifteenth-century, filters, heart, Ian Roberts, impressed, India, infused, Italian, kitchen table, lavishing, likely, minds, momentarily, never-ending, object, painting, patience, quality, Rajasthan, resides, responds, silence, silenced, slow down, stopped, sublime, tapestry, Thar Desert, the light, thirteenth-century, transcendental, urgent.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 363.